Lorenz-127/Student-X/README.md

   - Solution - The vw property was set wrong for the navbar-links.
 - #Issue 04 - The hidden checkbox in the header to control the menu bar via the burger icon causes the menu links to shift to the right when clicking in the header area on larger screens (laptop and up).
   - Solution: - Add class container-hader to prevent elements 'floating' around
+- #Issue 05 - The Label color change for the correct / wrong answers on the Quiz form is not working.
+  - Solution - Add the correct sibling selector in css and add the correct class to html element and restructure label/input.
 - #Issue 06 - Accessibility evaluation shows that the custom burger menu has a missing label
   - Solution: - Add an Aria-Label to the custom burger menu.
 - #Issue 07 - The Buttons To Top and Bottom are misaligned on small responsive devices.